Randolph-dev/CI-CD-r24k-group1/README.md

 # Edit made by tuomas on tuomas-branch

+# Another edit made by tuomas on tuomas-2

 # A simple counter-App using [React.js](https://reactjs.org)

 > **This tiny application is like adding,removing,deleting, resetting products which reflects in the total number of products into our shopping cart.**